If you’re like me, planning, creating, and executing a marketing campaign takes time and energy – it can even be a bit daunting.

 Here’s the good news: planning and executing a winning marketing campaign isn’t a guessing game.
 In fact, there are some simple guidelines that you can use to make your campaign planning and execution easy and successful, every time.

-Over the course of the next week, I will be walking through some of most important steps to planning and executing any winning marketing campaign.
+Over the course of the next week, I will be walking through some of the most important steps to planning and executing any winning marketing campaign.

 In this first installment, of “How to Plan & Execute a Winning Marketing Campaign the Easy Way”, you’ll learn the importance of setting goals, establishing ideal customers, understanding what motivates these customers, discovering and communicating your “why”, creating a target audience, and finally, crafting an irresistible offer.